BIOS3010/Module-3-pairwise-alignment/README.md

     if a[i-1] == b[j-1]:
 ```

-- Modify to work with local alignments
+- Modify your code to work with local alignments as well

 - **Advanced**: Create code to back-trace and get the sequences